holoviz/panel/doc/tutorials/basic/serve.md

-# Build your first App
+# Build Hello World App

-In this tutorial we will develop and *serve* a *Hello World* Panel app.
+In this tutorial, we will develop and *serve* a *Hello World* Panel app.

 :::{note}
-Panel can serve apps from Python Scripts, Notebooks and Markdown files.
-We have prepared sections for Python scripts and notebooks, focus on the one that best fits your current workflow.
+Panel can serve apps from Python Scripts, Notebooks, and Markdown files.
+We have prepared sections for Python scripts and notebooks, so let's focus on the one that best fits our current workflow.
 :::

 ## Serve a Python script